maccheroncelli/TRON-USDT-CHECKER/README.md

 ## Functionality

-- This script retrieves transaction data for a TRON wallet address, but only lists the total value of USDT per address sent to/from the searched address.
+- This script retrieves transaction data for a TRON wallet address via Trongrid API.
-- This helps to easily identify the addresses that are sending the most USDT, instead of reading multiple pages of transfers on tronscan.
+- Does not list individual transactions, only lists the total value of USDT per address sent to/from the searched address.
-- The results include the address, unique total amount, and can be sorted in descending order based on the total amount.
+- This helps to easily identify the addresses that are sending the most USDT, instead of reading multiple pages of transfers on blockchain explorer websites.
 - You can enter the number next to a resulting TRON address to run another check with that address.

 ## Usage